andreacasalino/Fast-Quick-hull/README.md

 All files are contained in ./content/

-The functionalities for the convex hull computation are all contained in ./content/src/FastQHull.h
+The functionalities for the convex hull computation are all contained in ./content/src/FastQHull.h The code is cross-platform: only c++ standard libraries were used.

 ./content/Sample_01/Main_01.cpp reports an example considering a sampled point cloud